VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

 ## `mcl_chests.player_chest_open(player, pos, node_name, textures, param2, double, sound, mesh, shulker)`

-This function opens a chest based on parameters:
+This function opens a chest based on the parameters:

 * `player` is an ObjectRef.
 * `pos` is the position vector.